- Garden / Landscaping / Patio — 253

 by Paul on Apr 6, 2017

 A basement is an excellent place to carve out some extra space for an office or a playroom.
 But not every basement is ideal for renovating.
 If you intend to redo your basement, taking steps to pre-renovate might save you in the long run.
-Most basements, especially older ones, weren’t built for the purpose of being renovated.
+Most basements, especially older ones, weren’t built to be renovated.
 They can be more of a foundation than additional living space, so make sure to do these things before you spend money on a basement renovation, or you could find yourself underwater -- either financially or literally.

 Plan the layout carefully